 These usually require specific growing conditions.
 Some need very good drainage with full-sun and these conditions can be provided by planting in gravel and rock gardens (where soil is free-draining), and in pots in greenhouses (in free-draining compost).
 Other tulips prefer part-shade and damp soils, so plant beneath shrubs and trees (for shade).This list provides more detail for a selection of widely available specialist tulips:

-- Tulipa ophanidea Whittallii Group, T. kolpakowskiana and T. saxitilis Bakeri Group like good drainage and full sun, they can be grown in the greenhouse but, being slightly larger in size, would also work well in a gravel or rock gardens
+- Tulipa orphanidea Whittallii Group, T. kolpakowskiana and T. saxatilis (Bakeri Group) like good drainage and full sun, they can be grown in the greenhouse but, being slightly larger in size, would also work well in a gravel or rock gardens

 - Small alpine species like Tulipa turkestanica and T. hageri 'Splendens' are probably best grown in pots of free-draining gritty compost in your greenhouse.
 Here they will be protected from bad weather and their flowers appreciated at eye level on the greenhouse bench